Luxury Canvas Tent Rentals for an Incredible Alaska Camping Experience on the Matanuska GlacierSutton, Alaska (United States)

 Inside the camping tents, there is a queen-size bed with bedding that includes plenty of blankets and a down comforter to keep guests warm.
 Guests staying here have a complimentary breakfast with delicious treats and fresh Alaskan coffee to start the day off right and full of energy.

 While the camping tents do not have electricity, the common area is just a short walk away where guest can charge electronics.
-The common area has a green lawn with a fire pit and chairs as well as wood-burning hot tub, which guests love.
+The common area has a green lawn with a fire pit and chairs as well as a handmade cedar hot tub, which guests love.
+Showers are located next to the tub with changing rooms.
 There are clean outhouses on this glamping property just a short walk away, or if guests prefer, two minutes walking from the rentals they can find flushing toilets.

 There are no facilities for guests to cook meals at this accommodation.
 Dining options can be found a short drive from the property and are open until 8 p.m. during peak season (June-August).

-Guests must be 12 years or older to stay.
-Read More
+Guests must be eight years or older to stay and 12 years or older to stay in a tent by themselves.